LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conduct experiments on two standard benchmarks for text-to-image models, the \textbf{HRS-Bench} \cite{bakr2023hrs} and the \textbf{DrawBench} \cite{saharia2022photorealistic}.
-The HRS-Bench serves as a comprehensive benchmark for text-to-image models, offering various prompts divided into three main topics: accuracy, robustness, and generalization.
-As our method focuses on layout control, we specifically select three categories from HRS: \textit{spatial relationship}, \textit{size}, and \textit{color}.
-The number of prompts for each category is 1002/501/501, respectively.
-The DrawBench dataset is a challenging benchmark for fine-grained analysis of text-to-image models.
-For evaluation, we utilize the category of \textit{Positional} in DrawBench.
-Since both HRS and DrawBench do not include layout conditions, we incorporate publicly available layout labels published by Phung et al. \cite{phung2023grounded} for evaluation.
-To further assess the performance of selected methods in generating photorealistic images, we curate a COCO subset by randomly selecting 100 samples, along with their corresponding captions and bounding boxes from the \textbf{MS-COCO} \cite{lin2014microsoft} dataset.
+\textbf{Datasets.} We conduct experiments on two standard benchmarks, the \textbf{HRS-Bench} \cite{bakr2023hrs} and the \textbf{DrawBench} \cite{saharia2022photorealistic}.
+The \textbf{HRS-Bench} serves as a comprehensive benchmark for T2I models, offering various prompts divided into three main topics: accuracy, robustness, and generalization.
+As our method focuses on layout control, we specifically select four categories corresponding to image compositions from HRS: \textit{Spatial relationship}, \textit{Size}, \textit{Color} and \textit{Object Counting}.
+The number of prompts for each category is 1002/501/501/3000, respectively.
+The \textbf{DrawBench} dataset is a challenging benchmark for fine-grained analysis of T2I models.
+We utilize the category of \textit{Object counting} and \textit{Positional}, including 39 prompts.
+Since both HRS and DrawBench do not include layout instructions, we incorporate publicly available layouts published by Phung et al. \cite{phung2023grounded} for evaluation.
+To further evaluate our method’s capability in interpreting fine-grained layouts in the form of semantic masks, we utilize the dataset provided by \textbf{DenseDiffusion} \cite{kim2023dense}, which includes 250 binary masks with corresponding labels and captions.
+To assess the performance of LoCo in synthesizing photorealistic images, we curate a COCO subset by randomly selecting 100 samples, along with their corresponding captions and bounding boxes from the \textbf{MS-COCO} \cite{lin2014microsoft} dataset.

 \textbf{Evaluation Metrics.} We follow the standard evaluation protocol of HRS.
 Specifically, we employ the pre-trained UniDet \cite{zhou2022simple}, a multi-dataset detector, on all synthesized images.
-Predicted bounding boxes are then utilized to validate whether the spatial relation is grounded correctly.
-For the chosen categories, \textbf{generation accuracy} serves as the evaluation metric.
+Predicted bounding boxes are then utilized to validate whether the conditioning layout is grounded correctly.

+For Spatial Compositions, \ie, the categories of \textit{Spatial relationship}, \textit{Size} and \textit{Color}, \textbf{generation accuracy} serves as the evaluation metric.
 A synthesized image is counted as a correct prediction when all detected objects, whether for spatial relationships, color, or size, are accurate.
-For the curated COCO subset, we report \textbf{ AP$_{50}$ }to measure the alignment of the input layout and synthesized images.
-Additionally, we employ \textbf{CLIP score} to evaluate the fidelity of synthesized images to textual conditions.
+For \textit{Object Counting}, the number of objects detected in generated images is compared to the ground truths in text prompts to measure the \textbf{precision}, \textbf{recall}, and \textbf{F1 score}.
+False positive samples happen when the number of generated objects is smaller than the ground truths.
+In contrast, the false negatives are counted for the missing objects.